GregWickham/Reanimator/technical.md

 ```
 Once these *in-context* objects are available, we'll be able to query them to scrape data from the screen of the console application.

 Now that the Activity is started up, it's ready to do some work.
-The standard pattern for an Activity to expose its functionality to client code is to implement `public` methods with a return type of `Task`.
+The standard pattern for an Activity to expose its functionality is to implement `public` methods with a return type of `Task`.
 This pattern is not mandatory; it just happens to work well for most things.
 The client that calls this exposed functionality could be anything -- a Windows user interface, a .NET API, a REST endpoint, whatever.

 As an example of what an Activity can do, let's look inside the method `LookupInvoicesForCustomer(string customerID)`.
 The client is asking for a list of invoices for the customer with customer number `customerID`.